 Key takeaway: Online marketplaces are typically used by people who are just beginning to sell online.
 An e-commerce platform is suited for businesses that want to get online quickly.
-Web stores are best for established merchants who already have websites.
+Web stores are best for established merchants that already have websites.

-What are the popular e-commerce marketplaces?
+What are popular e-commerce marketplaces?

 - Amazon’s Professional selling plan costs $39.99 a month.

-- Walmart takes a 15% cut on apparel and accessories, baby and beauty products, and books.
-Cell phones, cameras, and consumer electronics have an 8% fee.
+- Walmart takes a 15% cut on apparel, accessories, baby items, beauty products and books.
+Cell phones, cameras and consumer electronics have an 8% fee.

-What are the popular e-commerce platforms?
+What are popular e-commerce platforms?

 Which types of products are profitable to sell online?